mortenson/drupal-docker-lite/README.md

 Since this project just uses stock docker-compose, you should be able to clone it into multiple directories and spin up/down instances without any issues.

+# How does it all work?

+Please see [DETAILS](docs/DETAILS.md) for information about this project's implementation.

 # Alternatives